 Cozy Dorm Room Ideas on a Budget

 A dorm room is a small, generic space handed to you by someone who had no idea what your taste or personality looked like.
-Cinder block walls, fluorescent overhead lights, and whatever furniture the school bought in bulk — it can feel cold and institutional on day one.
+Cinder block walls, fluorescent overhead lights, and whatever furniture the school bought in bulk.
+It can feel cold and institutional on day one.

 Before you decorate: Check your school’s housing policy for rules on wall hangings, adhesives, and electrical items.
-Most schools allow Command strips and LED string lights, but some restrict certain types of tapestries, open-flame scents, and electrical decorations.
+Most schools allow Command strips and LED string lights, but some restrict certain tapestries, open-flame scents, and electrical decorations.
 When in doubt, ask your RA.

 Start with Lighting